claudiofsr/find-identical-files/README.md

 Type in the terminal `find_duplicate_files -h` to see the help messages and all available options:
 ```
-find duplicate files according to their size and hashing algorithm
+find identical files according to their size and hashing algorithm

 Usage: find_duplicate_files [OPTIONS]